Introduction to MTD for VAT

 Making Tax Digital (MTD) is an HMRC initiative focused on requiring taxpayers to keep digital records and to send updates to HMRC directly from those digital records.

-MTD for VAT means that the vast majority of VAT-registered businesses with a taxable turnover above the VAT threshold (£85,000) are now required to follow the Making Tax Digital rules by keeping digital records and using software to submit their VAT returns.
-Businesses with a taxable turnover below the VAT threshold can also sign up for MTD for VAT voluntarily.
+MTD for VAT means that the vast majority of VAT-registered businesses are now required to follow the Making Tax Digital rules by keeping digital records and using software to submit their VAT returns.

 MTD does not require you to keep additional records for VAT, but to record them digitally.